Jeremy Snape

 Jeremy Nicholas Snape (born 27 April 1973) is a former English cricketer, who played limited over internationals, and a sports psychologist.
 He was a right-handed batsman and bowled right-arm off-break.
-He was the 20/20 captain for Leicester.
+He was the T20 captain for Leicestershire.

 Snape holds a master's degree in sports psychology and has worked with a number of teams in cricket, football, and rugby union.

 Cricket

 Domestic career

 Snape started his cricket career in 1991 at Northamptonshire, which was soon interrupted by higher education.
 During this time he was a student at Durham University, graduating in 1994.
 Upon returning to county cricket, the rest of his years with Northamptonshire produced no further trophies, and he decided on a move to Gloucestershire for the beginning of the 1999 season.
 There he was a part of the treble-winning side of 2000 and double winning side of 2001.

 Snape signed for Leicestershire from the 2003 season.
 He was part of the Leicestershire side that won the Twenty20 Cup in August 2004.
 After hardly playing in Leicestershire's 1st XI in 2005, he was appointed captain for 2006 when HD Ackerman stood down.
 He had more success in Twenty 20 cricket where he guided Leicestershire to their second Twenty20 cup win in three years.

 In June 2008, Snape announced his retirement from county cricket, to concentrate on his outside interests in performance psychology.
 He made his last appearance on 24 June in a Twenty20 match against Nottinghamshire.
 Fittingly, he contributed to the 5 run victory - scoring an unbeaten 11 and taking 1-10 off two overs.
 Snape was rewarded with a testimonial year in 2008 in which he supported Operation Smile and the PCA Benevolent Fund.